Labelling 3D prints

 Needs special equipment.

-Penfriend (or similar) Variable Penfriend device and labels Easy to use.
+Penfriend (or similar) Variable Penfriend device and labels.

 Uses an individual device (not distributable).